chradev/Adroid/README.md

 ### Head and body movement using geared stepper motors controled by RPi Pico PIO

-Van Hunter Adams' algorithm for the RPi Pico PIO is downloaded, built and tested on the head movement auxiliary geared stepper motors in the Small Adroid prototype.
-For the building of the firmware, it is used Linux on RPi 5 at the Wide Adroid prototype, with the complete RPi Pico C/C++ SDK and all the required tools to flash it on the target.
+Van Hunter Adams' algorithm for the RPi Pico PIO is downloaded, built and tested on the head and body movement auxiliary geared stepper motors in the Small Adroid prototype.
+For the building of the firmware, it is used Linux OS on the RPi 5 board at the Wide Adroid prototype, with the complete RPi Pico C/C++ SDK and all the required tools to build and flash it on the target.

 [IMG_1380.webm](https://github.com/user-attachments/assets/fc1d304b-d6ce-423e-b7e3-0300df6fe03b)

 ### Dual camera streaming server with ePTZ control

 The video is a compilation of Web Sockets based user interface and remote terminals running corresponding server staff.
-In addition, almost real time video streaming is observable thanks to embedded synchronized clocks running on both server and user ends.
+In addition, almost real time video streaming is observable thanks to embedded and synchronized clocks running on both server and user ends.

 https://github.com/chradev/pi-h264-to-browser-streamer/assets/11261306/cbac77e0-3cdb-4b67-8a05-6e53c996912c

 ## Mechanical design prototypes

 Three real Adroid prototypes (the Small, the Tall and the Wide) are shown in the picture below.
-It was chosen to use NEMA 42HB34 stepper motors for main robot movement and 28BYJ-48 as auxiliary geared stepper motors with ULN2003 drivers for body and head movement.
-The body movement is based on a single geared stepper motor, belt gear based on 16 and 60 teeth GT2 pulleys, and an arm with a pair of ball bearing free wheels.
-Two of them (the Tall and the Wide) are running Linux and a dual camera streaming server with ePTZ control on their RPi 5 boards.
-The RPi 5 boards are powered by a 3S Li-Po UPS modules.
+It was chosen to use NEMA 42HB34 stepper motors for the main robot movement and 28BYJ-48 geared stepper motors as auxiliary with ULN2003 drivers for body and head movement.
+The body movement is based on a single stepper motor, belt gear based on 16- and 60-tooth GT2 pulleys, and an arm with a pair of ball bearing free wheels on springs.
+Two of them (the Tall and the Wide) are running Linux OS and a dual camera streaming server with ePTZ control written on Python on their RPi 5 boards.
+The RPi 5 boards are powered by 3S Li-Po UPS modules.
 The head movement (pan only) of these two prototypes is based on a single auxiliary geared stepper motor.
-The Small Adroid prototype (low budget variant) is using RPi Pico MCUs for stepper motor control, two MCUs with a 2 MP SPI camera, and one for the server staff based on the Seeed Studio XIAO ESP32S3 Sense module with or without an OV2640 camera and microphone.
-These modules are extremely small (21mm x 17,5mm), have 8MB RAM, 8MB of flash, 2.4GHz Wi-Fi, BLE 5.0 support,  wide set of interfaces, and can be programmed via their USB-C конектор.
+The Small Adroid prototype (low budget variant) contains three RPi Pico MCUs and ULN2003 drivers for stepper motor control, two MCUs with a 2 MP OV2640 SPI camera and microphone each, and one for the server staff based on the Seeed Studio XIAO ESP32S3 Sense modules.
+All these modules are extremely small (21mm x 17,5mm), have 8MB RAM, 8MB of flash, 2.4GHz Wi-Fi, BLE 5.0, a wide set of interfaces, and can be programmed via their USB-C конектор.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/Prototypes-b.png?raw=true" alt="Prototypes" width="100%">

 ## 3D printed unified details and wide mount variant with own wheel design

-It is shown the second generation of 3D printed unified details including own Pololu like driving wheel with two O-rings.
-On the photo is shown new prototype variant with two body movement auxiliary geared stepper motors.
+In the picture below is shown the second generation of 3D printed unified details, including own Pololu like driving wheel with two O-rings, hub and 60-tooth GT2 pulley.
+It is planned instead of a single motor with belt gear and a single arm with a pair of free ball bearing wheels for body movement to use a dual arm scheme with a directly coupled geared stepper motor, a nylon pulley with bearing, a PCB made strain gauge, and a pair of hall sensors for each arm.
+On the photo is shown a new prototype variant with two body movement auxiliary geared stepper motors;

 <img src="https://github.com/chradev/Adroid/blob/main/assets/3D-Printing-Details-Gen4-Plus.png?raw=true" alt="3D Printing Details" width="100%">